 i’ve got the same problem – unfortunately, it’s very difficult to pull off androgyny when your bottom half insists on being so feminine!
 As far as skirts go, i’ve found what best works for me are skirts with a bit of shape and structure to them – my favorite are high-waisted pencil skirts.
 They’re easy to take in at the waist if needed, and are pretty badass when paired with something simple like a tank or a pair of flat boots.
 Why fight the shape?
 Alternately, an a-line skirt (high waisted again works well, it highlights the middle and evens out everthing below) in a structured material (ie. not silk or chiffon but cotton, wool, or denim).
 As for pants, well i find well-cut trousers are a good investment – they should fit slim in the thigh and start getting wider where it hits the knee.
 It’s definitely a quest worth taking.
-I hope that helps!posted about 6 years ago
+I hope that helps!posted over 6 years ago

 WHta do you wear with those types of pants?
 I dont wear heels really.. especially not to like school ; As for those types of skirts I’ve never really owned one..
 I usually have a problem with things that go high rise on me and it just ends up making me feel fat/gross even if it’s not true.
-I think maybe I could get use to it though..Im willing to tryposted about 6 years ago
+I think maybe I could get use to it though..Im willing to tryposted over 6 years ago

 yeah i don’t really wear heels either (knee problems!) unless i really, really want to.
 I think if you found a part and hemmed them to wear with flats, it’d go great with a simple vintage almond-toe flat, or even wedge (like a cute wood-stacked one) for a more tailored, grown-up look.
 As for casually, well depending on the fabric of the slack you could go with a sandal, or a pair of oxfords might work, too.
 Haha i’ve been wondering that myself too, lately – with high waist full leg jeans coming back, what did chicks wear, for heaven’s sake?
-I have so many cute shoes that would be hidden!posted about 6 years ago
+I have so many cute shoes that would be hidden!posted over 6 years ago

 Make Her Feel Welcome with Chic Points